Sriyank-s/Geo-Track/README.md

 ## Conclusion

 GeoTrack AI demonstrates how computer vision, deep learning, and geospatial data integration can produce actionable intelligence for aerial surveillance and human identification tasks.
-While the underlying code is proprietary due to company policy, this README documents the methodology, results, and key learnings from the project.
+Due to restrictions from the company and since all rights belong to my organization, I am unable to provide the code or images from this project.
+This README, however, documents the methodology, results, and key learnings in detail, highlighting the project’s outcomes and insights while respecting company policies.